DWU CONSULTING — AI RESEARCH

 Domestic vs. International T-100 Data Banks

-T-100 data is split into two separate data banks reflecting different regulatory and reporting requirements.
+T-100 data is split into two separate data banks reflecting different regulatory and reporting requirements.3

 Domestic T-100 (28DS — Data Bank 28 Domestic Segment)

 The 28DS data bank contains all monthly flights operated by U.S. certificated carriers on domestic routes (U.S. city pairs, including Alaska and Hawaii).
 Each record represents a single origin airport, destination airport, and carrier combination for a calendar month.
-The 28DS database is the largest and most frequently queried of the T-100 data banks, containing approximately 20,000–25,000 unique city pairs annually and spanning dozens of airlines.
+The 28DS database is the largest and most frequently queried of the T-100 data banks, spanning dozens of airlines across a large number of unique city pairs.

 International T-100 (28IS — Data Bank 28 International Segment)

 The 28IS data bank contains all flights by U.S. certificated carriers on international routes (U.S. city to foreign city) and flights by foreign carriers with service to the United States.
-The 28IS database is smaller than 28DS, with approximately 2,000–3,000 unique city pairs and fewer carriers (primarily foreign legacy carriers and U.S. carriers' international operations).
+The 28IS database is smaller than 28DS, with fewer carriers (primarily foreign legacy carriers and U.S. carriers' international operations) operating international routes.

 International T-100 data is more complex because it includes foreign carrier reporting requirements and foreign government reciprocity agreements.
-Data is released with a longer lag (45–60 days) and may be revised if foreign governments submit corrected data.
-For analysis of U.S. carrier international competitiveness and foreign carrier penetration into U.S. markets, 28IS data is essential.
+International data is subject to a 6-month confidentiality period per DOT policy; summary data and sample extracts may become available sooner.
+For analysis of U.S. carrier international competitiveness and foreign carrier penetration into U.S. markets, 28IS data is valuable.

 T-100 Data Fields: What Each Column Means

 T-100 data contains approximately 20 standardized fields for each origin-destination-carrier-month record.
-Understanding these fields is essential for analysis.
+Understanding these fields is valuable for analysis and enables route-level competitive assessment.

 Geographic and Carrier Identifiers

-• Carrier Code — Two or three-letter IATA airline code (AA for American, UA for United, DL for Delta, SW for Southwest, etc.).
-Foreign carriers also have codes (BA for British Airways, AF for Air France).
+- Carrier Code — Two or three-letter IATA airline code (AA for American, UA for United, DL for Delta, WN for Southwest, etc.).
+Foreign carriers also have codes (BA for British Airways, AF for Air France).4

-• Aircraft Type — Equipment flown on the route, using IATA/ICAO aircraft type codes (73G for Boeing 737-700, A321 for Airbus A321, etc.).
-This reveals capacity and fuel efficiency by route.
+- Aircraft Type — Equipment flown on the route, using IATA/ICAO aircraft type codes (73G for Boeing 737-700, A321 for Airbus A321, etc.).
+NOTE: T-100 does not provide tail-number-level detail; analysts cannot track individual aircraft utilization without cross-referencing FAA aircraft registration data.

 Passenger Traffic

-• Revenue Passengers — Total paying passengers enplaned on the route in the month.
+- Revenue Passengers — Total paying passengers enplaned on the route in the month.
 This is the primary metric for demand measurement.
+LIMITATION: T-100 does not distinguish connecting passengers from origin-destination passengers; yield per passenger cannot be calculated from T-100 alone.5

-• Available Seat Miles (ASMs) — Total seats available multiplied by distance.
+- Available Seat Miles (ASMs) — Total seats available multiplied by distance.
 If an airline operates two daily flights of a 150-seat aircraft on a 500-mile route, that's 2 × 150 × 500 × 30 days = 4.5 million ASMs for the month.
+DOT standardizes this calculation across all carriers.

 Freight and Mail

-• Mail Tons — USPS mail enplaned in tons.
+- Mail Tons — USPS mail enplaned in tons.
+Represents a revenue stream separate from passenger and merchandise cargo.

 Operations